Tautological projection for cycles on the moduli space of abelian varieties: The top Chern class of the Hodge bundle

 \begin{cor} Let $f: (X,D_X) \to (S,D_S)$ be a log family with $(S,D_S)$ toroidal.
 Then there is a log alteration $f': (X',D_{X'}) \to (S',D_{S'})$ which is a log family where both $S'$ and $X'$ have simplest normal crossings. \end{cor} \begin{proof} We can make $S$ and $X$ simplest normal crossings by suitable log modifications For example, we can take the log modifications corresponding to double barycentric subdivisions (see the discussion in \cite[Section 5.6]{MPS}).
 Since logarithmic alterations are log \'etale and surjective, the morphism $X_1 \to S_1$ remains log smooth and surjective.
 Moreover, as noted in Remark \ref{rem:monodromy}, any further log alteration of $X_1$ or $S_1$ which is smooth will have simplest normal crossings.
 Therefore, we may apply Theorem \ref{thm:semistablereduction} to $X_1 \to S_1$ to get the desired $X' \to S'$. \end{proof}

 Let $(X,M_X)$ be a log scheme.
-An \emph{orientation} on $M_X$ is an ordering of the sections of $\overline{M}_X(U)$ for all $U \subset X$ compatible with the restriction maps.
+An \emph{orientation} on $M_X$ is an ordering of the irreducible elements\footnote{An element of a monoid is irreducible if it cannot be written as a sum of two non-zero elements.} of $\overline{M}_X(U)$ for all $U \subset X$ compatible with the restriction maps.
 We say $M_X$ is \emph{orientable} if it admits an orientation.

 \begin{lem} Suppose $(X,D)$ is a pair with simplest normal crossings.
 Then the log structure of $(X,D)$ is orientable. \end{lem}